NaturalSelectionLabs/RSS3-SDK-for-Python/README.md

 # RSS3

-a python version of the reference [JavaScript SDK](https://github.com/NaturalSelectionLabs/RSS3-SDK-for-JavaScript),which means the usage should be pretty similar between both.
+A python version of the reference [RSS3 JavaScript SDK](https://github.com/NaturalSelectionLabs/RSS3-SDK-for-JavaScript), which means  the usage should be pretty similar between both.